 Long-term monitoring by setting up permanent study plots is essential to study forest dynamics and understand ecosystem successional trajectories, especially after natural or anthropogenic disturbances, but also during ecological restoration efforts (e.g. weeding, herbivore exclusion, predator control).

-The 10 permanent transects installed on Motu Reiono in well-described forest types allowed us to monitor (mostly woody native) plant species recruitment before and after a rat eradication program over a four year period of time in a comprehensive way.
+The 10 permanent transects installed on Motu Reiono in well-described forest types allowed us to monitor (mostly woody native) plant species recruitment at a fine scale (number of seedlings per m) before and after a rat eradication program over a four year period of time in a comprehensive way.
 As previously documented in the vegetation study conducted after rat eradication in Palmyra atoll (WOLF et al., 2018), we observed a seedling increase of the native tree Pisonia grandis, but also Pandanus tectorius and Guettarda speciosa which fruits, seeds and/or seedlings are presumably eaten by rats.
-However, the total number of Pisonia seedlings has dramatically decreased three years after rat eradication, and found below its original level (Fig. 13).